PaddlePaddle/PARL/examples/offline-Q-learning/README.md

 ## Parallel Training with PARL

 Use parl.compile to train the model parallelly.
+When applying offline training or dataset is too large to train on a single GPU, we can use parallel computing to accelerate training.
 ```python
 # Set CUDA_VISIBLE_DEVICES to select which GPUs to train